aaronrdodd/nix-config/README.md

   to the [GitHub SSH Configuration] as a *Signing key*, and also add it to the [`allowed_signers`] file.
-- **If the host should be able to connect to other machines**: add the public key to `openssh.authorizedKeys.keys` to the [nixos user configuration].
+- **If the host should be able to connect to other machines**: add the public key to `openssh.authorizedKeys.keys` to the [hosts user configuration].

 [`allowed_signers`]: https://git-scm.com/docs/git-config#Documentation/git-config.txt-gpgsshallowedSignersFile
 [GitHub SSH Configuration]: https://github.com/settings/keys
-[nixos user configuration]: ./nixos/_common/users
+[hosts user configuration]: ./hosts/_common/users

 ### How to set up secrets